 * Not all barbecues are meaty.
-Think crisp white wines and rosé or light reds like pinot noir, Beaujolais or (my recent wine of the week Pais) if your centrepiece is fish or veggies.
+Think crisp white wines and rosé or light reds like pinot noir, Beaujolais or mencia if your centrepiece is fish or veggies.

 * And even if you are having a bit of a meatfest you might well be serving some dips on arrival so again think in terms of having a chilled white or rosé to hand.
-Magnums of rosé go down mega-well!
+Magnums of rosé always go down well!

 * Price is obviously a factor if you're catering for a crowd.
 Whites that represent good value are sauvignon blanc, Côtes de Gascogne and Picpoul de Pinet.
-Good red wine choices are, malbec, pinotage and shiraz (see my choices in this week's Guardian)
+Good red wine choices are, malbec, pinotage and shiraz.

 * Pick up on the theme of the barbecue.
 If it's all American serve Californian wine, if it's a spicy Thai or Indian food think more in terms of aromatic whites such as riesling